openorch/openorch/server/README.md

 # server

-Localtron is the backend engine of Superplatform, written in Go.
+Localtron is the backend engine of OpenOrch, written in Go.
 It is responsible for running and scheduling prompts, downloading models, auth and many other things.

 It serves both the desktop app/exe locally (on a laptop or PC) and the web UI over the network in a client-server setting (for example when installed on premise at a company).
 The UX will be very similar (minus installing runtimes/dependencies).